Contact Us

 Applications for Geotechnical Engineering

-1- Design of bridges
+1- Design of Bridges

 Geotechnical engineers create the structures that bridges are built on, such as piers and foundations.
 To ensure safety and longevity for a design, engineers consider the different types of loads, as well as where those loads are applied.

-2- Design of tunnels
+2- Design of Tunnels

 The kind of geotechnical input for a tunnel project will depend on whether it's an existing or proposed tunnel, and whether it is in soil or rock.
 It is relatively more standardized to analyze new tunnels and new liners, but modifying older tunnels can require more analysis to address the uncertainty that comes with non-standard liner geometries parametrically.

-3- Structural design of buildings
+3- Structural Design of Buildings

 Civil engineers design, construct, operate, and maintain construction projects in various sectors including roads and buildings for the public and private sectors.

-4- Design of retaining structures
+4- Design of Retaining Structures

 Retaining structures are engineered to retain soil and/or rock.
 They provide grade changes, right-of-way increases, and buttresses while retaining earth coverage.